Skin Health Program Course: WOUND MANAGEMENT

-This course is provided by the CAET, nurse specialists in wound, ostomy and continence management.
+This course is provided by the Wound, Ostomy & Continence Institute.
 It is geared towards the non-specialist licensed nurse working in a variety of settings with the goal of improving and strengthening the wound care team and wound care for your patients.

 What to Expect